Magor, Monmouthshire: Amenities

 Magor has a thriving village centre containing shops, pubs, restaurants and a Post Office.
 As well as the large parish church, the village also has a historic Baptist church.

 Magor and the neighbouring village of Undy support a thriving athletic club whose clubhouse and pitches are found at the eastern end of the villages.
 Undy actually consists of all land lying to the north of Magor reen, taking in Dancing Hill where the reen intersects Cowleaze (Magor) to the south and Millfield Park and Mill Reen (Undy) to the north.
 Vinegar Hill, often regarded as a boundary point between Magor and Undy, actually lies wholly within Undy.

 Magor Marsh is a 90 acres wetland reserve managed by the Gwent Wildlife Trust.
 It has a rich variety of habitats, including damp hay meadows, sedge fen, reedbed, scrub, wet woodland, a large pond and numerous reens.
 It includes breeding grounds for common snipe, common redshank, reed warbler, grasshopper warbler and Cetti's warbler.
 It is the richest site in Wales for wetland beetles and soldier-flies, and its pattern of drainage ditches and other features have remained unchanged since the 14th century.

 Nearby the village, at Junction 23A of the M4 motorway is Magor services motorway service area, which opened in 1996.

 Development

-In 2007 a M4 relief road was proposed for Newport which was to be built to the west of the village utilising the existing motorway junction.
+In 2007 a new M4 relief road was proposed for Newport which was to be built to the west of the village utilising the existing motorway junction.
 These plans were dropped in 2009.
-As of October 2013, a revised draft plan is under consultation.
+From October 2013, a revised draft plan was under consultation, but in June 2019 Mark Drakeford announced that the scheme would not proceed on the basis of escalating costs now at £1.4bn.

 Monmouthshire County Council relocated many of its office-based staff to Innovation House at Magor, on the Wales 1 Business Park beside the motorway, in 2011.
 This followed the need to vacate its offices at the former Gwent County Hall at Croesyceiliog, Cwmbran, due to "concrete cancer" in the building.